 Ted Arcidi is the all-time best bench presser in pro wrestling.
 In fact, for years he was the greatest bench presser of all-time, period.
 Though a one-lift specialist, he did full powerlifting meets in 1983 and 1984, squatting just over 500 and deadlifting just over 600, but he was merely coasting in the non-bench lifts to make his bench presses official.
 In 1985, Arcidi became the first human to officially bench press over 700 pounds when he benched 705.4.
 Later that year, he leapt into the WWF (precursor to the WWE), billed as the “World’s Strongest Man.”
 His WWF stint ended in early 1987 when Ken Patera (see below) another “World’s Strongest Man”—and a much better wrestler—returned to the squared circle and Vince McMahon didn’t want confusion over the billing.
 Wrestling in other organizations, Ted Arcidi was sometimes billed as “Mr. 705.”
 In 1990, Mr. 705 broke his own world record with a bench press of bench press of 718.1 pounds.
 Mr. 718.1 is not as catchy, but it’s even more impressive.

 (Ted Arcidi’s bench press records are not today considered raw, because Arcidi wore a 50% polyester, 50% cotton single-ply shirt, but, unlike later multi-ply slingshot shirts, this didn’t give him much of an advantage over raw.
-Also note that in 1990 he weighed only 291, about 150 lbs. less than the current raw bench press world record holder.)
+Also note that in 1990 he weighed only 291, about 150 pounds less than the current raw bench press world record holder.)

 4. BIG E LANGSTON